gomorpheus/morpheus-docs/integration_guides/Clouds/macstadium/macstadium.rst

 * Veeam Backup Integration
 * Lifecycle Management and Resize

-On top of all these features, |morpheus| also adds additional features to VMware that do not exist out of the box to make it easier to manage in multitenant environments as well as hybrid cloud environments:
+On top of all these features, |morpheus| also adds additional features to VMware that do not exist out of the box to make it easier to manage in multi tenant environments as well as hybrid cloud environments:

 * Cloud-Init Support
 * VHD to VMDK Image Conversion